Communication Efficient Quantum Secret Sharing: Abstract

 \section{Abstract}

-Building upon the recent work in communication efficient classical secret sharing schemes of Bitar and El Rouayheb, we study communication efficient quantum secret sharing schemes.
-In the standard model of quantum secret sharing, typically one is interested in minimal authorized sets for the reconstruction of the secret.
+In the standard model of quantum secret sharing, typically, one is interested in minimal authorized sets for the reconstruction of the secret.
 In such a setting, reconstruction requires the communication of all the shares of the corresponding authorized set.
 If we allow for non-minimal authorized sets, then we can trade off the size of the authorized sets with the amount of communication required for reconstruction.
-Based on the staircase codes proposed by Bitar and El Rouayheb, we propose a class of quantum threshold secret sharing schemes that are also communication efficient.
-In the standard model of quantum secret sharing, sharing a qudit using a $((k,2k-1))$ threshold scheme requires $k$ qudits to be communicated to reconstruct the secret.
-In the proposed schemes, we can recover the secret by communicating $\frac{d}{d-k+1}$ qudits for every qudit of the secret, where $d\geq k$.
-Further, we show that these schemes are optimal.
+Based on the staircase codes, proposed by Bitar and El Rouayheb, we propose a class of quantum threshold secret sharing schemes that are also communication efficient.
+We call them $((k,2k-1,d))$ communication efficient quantum secret sharing schemes where $k\leq d\leq2k-1$.
+Using the proposed construction, we can recover a secret of $d-k+1$ qudits by communicating $d$ qudits whereas using the standard $((k,2k-1))$ quantum secret sharing requires $k(d-k+1)$ qudits to be communicated.
+In other words, to share a secret of one qudit, the standard quantum secret sharing requires $k$ qudits whereas the proposed schemes communicate only $\frac{d}{d-k+1}$ qudits per qudit in the communication complexity.
+Proposed schemes can reduce communication overheads by a factor $O(k)$ with respect to standard schemes, when $d$ equals $2k-1$.
+Further, we show that our schemes have optimal communication cost for secret reconstruction.